-3/7/18 - Work on this item was deferred to the second quarter of 2018.
+3/7/18 - Work on this item was deferred to the second guarter of 2018.

 6/7/18 - Since error handling relies on art exceptions, asked the art personnel to update/release ExceptionInformation.
-Started drafting a policy based on CMS_SWGuideEdmExceptionUse.pdf
+Started drafting a policy based on CMS SWGuideEdmExceptionUse.pdf

-9/6/18 - The LArSoft team has developed an error handling policy based on the use of the art::Exception class.
+9/6/18 - The LArSoft team drafted an error handling policy based on the use of the art::Exception class.
 This is being socialized at various meetings.

-6. Introduce support for global wire coordinates.
+6) DUNE-specific solution is DONE -- Introduce support for global wire coordinates.
 The requirements for this work are documented in https://cdcvs.fnal.gov/redmine/issues/11522.
 At present, DUNE has implemented an ad hoc solution to provide global wire coordinate functionality.
 This project will provide a native LArSoft solution.
 Addresses in part the 2017 long-term priority of the TPC / locality interface and optimization in the Geometry service.